FAQ - Lipscomb Family Therapy Center

 - Group therapy offers you an opportunity to connect with others dealing with certain issues or struggling with personal growth.
 We offer a variety of group therapy opportunities, such as divorce adjustment.

 - Group therapy is a great way to develop personal awareness and to connect with peers dealing with the same issues.
 Members are encouraged to participate, but no one is forced to say more than they are comfortable with.
 Group leaders are professional and experienced in creating a safe and confidential environment.
 We’re always open to new ideas, so feel free to make suggestions.

 - Our number one priority is safeguarding your privacy.
 No one can know that you are attending sessions or what is being said in your sessions unless you tell that person.
 If we are contacted, we cannot give out any information, or even confirm you are attending therapy, unless you have given us written and verbal authorization to release information.
 Only certain extremely infrequent situations call for exception: life and death situations, child or elder abuse and those situations mandated by law.

-- Even though your therapy session will be recorded on a secure network, only the immediate supervisor will be able to review your recording in the presence of your therapists.
-This is done to provide the best possible feedback to the therapists, ultimately ensuring high-quality care and experiences for our clients.
-No one outside of your therapist and supervisor will have access to view the recording.
+- Even though your therapy session will be recorded on a secure network, normally, only the immediate supervisor will be able to review your recording in the presence of your therapist interns.
+This is done to provide the best possible feedback to the therapist interns, promoting high-quality care and experiences for our clients.
+No one outside of our treatment team will have access to view the recording.